anacletu/pac-man-c/README.md

 ### How to Play

-1. Use the WASD keys and press ENTER to move C-Man around the map.
+1. Use the WASD keys and press ENTER to move the C-Man around the map.
 2. Collect the treasure to win.
 3. Avoid ghosts, as touching them results in losing the game.